Who can attend the camp?

 Additionally, campers should bring a durable, screw-top water bottle that should be filled at home every morning.
 Small backpacks or bags are allowed, but please try to limit the amount of items your child brings to camp, as storage space is quite limited!
 Please label your child's belongings.
 We are not responsible for anything lost or misplaced.

 What should my child NOT bring to camp?

 Please do not allow your child to bring any toys, trading cards, dolls, stuffed animals, or personal electronic devices to camp.
 If any of these items accompany your child to camp, they will be set aside and sent home at the end of the day.

-We do not take field trips, but occasionally we embark upon a walking adventure around the neighborhood to explore nature or visit Welles Park!
+We do not take field trips, but every Friday campers will play outside in our courtyard or at Welles Park.
 During our time outside, children will be very closely supervised by our camp staff.

 Minor bruises, bumps, bug bites, and wounds will be taken care of at camp.
 If anything more serious arises, we will contact you immediately.
 If emergency care is required, we will call an ambulance, which will go to the closest medical facility.
 During our staff orientation, all of our counselors will become certified in CPR and First Aid.
 Our staff also receives training in the administration of Epi-Pen.

 What do you do to accommodate children with allergies, intolerances, or special medical conditions?